-- 1. Noncompliance with this rule, whether defined or reasonably implied in the rule, may result in the imposition of any of the sanctions allowable under Colorado law, including, but not limited to:
+1. Noncompliance with this rule, whether defined or reasonably implied in the rule, may result in the imposition of any of the sanctions allowable under Colorado law, including, but not limited to:

 - a.
 Revocation;

 - b.
 Refusal to renew a license;

 - c.
 Imposition of fines; and

 - d.
 Restitution for any financial loss.

-3-1-2 MORTGAGE LOAN ORIGINATORS' DUTY TO RESPOND AND PROVIDE REQUESTED DOCUMENTS FOR INVESTIGATIONS
+3-1-2 MORTGAGE LOAN ORIGINATOR AND MORTGAGE COMPANY DUTIES TO RESPOND AND PROVIDE REQUESTED DOCUMENTS FOR INVESTIGATIONS

-Pursuant to and in compliance with Title 12, Article 61 and Title 24, Article 4, C.R.S. as amended, notice of proposed rulemaking is hereby given, including notice to the Attorney General of the State of Colorado, and to all persons who have requested to be advised of the intention of the Director of the Colorado Division of Real Estate to promulgate rules.
+Pursuant to and in compliance with Title 12, Article 61 and Title 24, Article 4, C.R.S. as amended, notice of proposed rulemaking is hereby given, including notice to the Colorado Attorney General, and to all persons who have requested to be advised of the intention of the Board of Mortgage Loan Originators to promulgate rules.

+- Section 1.
+Authority

+- Section 2.
+Scope and Purpose

+- Section 3.
+Definitions

+- Section 4.
+Applicability

-Section 5.
-3-1-2 Mortgage Loan Originators' Duty to Respond and Provide Requested Documents for Investigations
+- Section 5.
+3-1-2 Mortgage Loan Originator and Mortgage Company Duties to Respond and Provide Requested Documents for Investigations

+- Section 6.
+Enforcement

-The statutory basis for this rule, entitled Mortgage Loan Originators' Duty to Respond and Provide Requested Documents for Investigations, is §12-61-910.3, C.R.S.
+The statutory basis for this rule, entitled 3-1-2 Mortgage Loan Originator and Mortgage Company Duties to Respond and Provide Requested Documents for Investigations, is section 12-61-910.3, C.R.S.

-The notice proposes to update rule 3-1-2.
-The rule establishes that mortgage loan originators have a duty to respond and provide requested documentation for investigations.
+This notice proposes to update rule 3-1-2.
+The rule establishes that mortgage loan originators and mortgage companies have a duty to respond to and provide requested documentation for investigations conducted by the Board of Mortgage Loan Originators.

-Section 12-61-905(7)(b), C.R.S., states the Director of the Division of Real Estate, upon his or her own motion may, and, upon the complaint in writing of any person, shall, investigate the activities of any licensee or any person who assumes to act in such capacity within the state.
-Section 12-61-905.5(1)(k), C.R.S. requires mortgage loan originators to maintain possession, for the future use or inspection by an authorized representative of the Director, for a period of four years, of the documents or records prescribed by the rules of the Director or to produce such documents or records upon reasonable request by the Director or by an authorized representative of the Director.
-The purpose of this regulation is to define what documents should be retained for a period of four years and to require mortgage loan originators or other persons who assume to act in such capacity within the state to provide a written response and all requested documents to the Director or an authorized representative of the Director.
-Additionally, this regulation prescribes the time period in which all persons and entities shall respond to Director inquiries, including, but not limited to, document and information requests during investigations of complaints or any other investigation conducted for the purpose of determining compliance with Colorado mortgage loan originator law.
+Section 12-61-905(7)(b), C.R.S., states that the Board of Mortgage Loan Originators may, and, upon the complaint in writing of any person, shall, investigate the activities of any licensee or any individual who assumes to act in such capacity within the state.
+Section 12-61-905.5(1)(k), C.R.S., requires mortgage loan originators to maintain possession of the documents prescribed by the rules of the Board, for a period of four (4) years, for the future use or inspection by an authorized representative of the Board.
+Section 12-61-905.1(1)(b), C.R.S., requires mortgage companies to maintain possession of the documents or records prescribed by the rules of the Board, for a period of four (4) years, for the future use of the Board, for a period of four (4) years, for the future use of the Board.
+The purpose of this regulation is to define what documents should be retained for a period of four years and to require mortgage loan originators and mortgage companies to provide a written response and all requested documents to the Board or an authorized representative of the Board.
+Additionally, this regulation prescribes the time period in which all persons and entities shall respond to Board inquiries, including, but not limited to, document and information requests during investigations of complaints or any other investigation conducted for the purpose of determining compliance with the Mortgage Loan Originator Licensing and Mortgage Company